- Learner Credentialing

 To matriculate into any academic program, all new learners must complete the mandatory two (2) week College Readiness Orientation Seminar (CROS).
 Failure to complete the CROS will result in the rescindment of the academic program acceptance and enrollment.
 The scheduled dates for the mandatory College Readiness Online Seminar are published in the Academic Calendar section of the College Catalog.

 To matriculate into the prelicensure Bachelor of Science in Nursing degree program, all advanced placement LPN/LVN learners as well as learners requesting transfer of pharmacology academic credit must successfully complete Nightingale College’s Medical Dosage Calculation (MDC) self-paced, non-facilitated online course, and score 100% on all MDC quizzes by the deadline set by Admissions as part of the enrollment process.
 Learners are limited to three (3) attempts to pass each of the quizzes.
-The MDC course is available to all prospective and current learners by requesting access from the Admissions Advisor.
+The MDC course is available to all Advanced Placement prospective learners by requesting access from the Admissions Advisor.
 Learners who fail to pass all MDC course quizzes must enroll in the corresponding pharmacology course, and their enrollment into lower-division nursing core courses with experiential learning components will be postponed until successful completion of the pharmacology course.

 Learner credentialing at Nightingale College consists of maintaining compliance with background checks, drug screening, immunizations, trainings, and other requirements specified by the College and DFC and IP sites assigned to the learner, to participate in Supervised On-Ground Field Experiences (SOFE).
 The College’s credential requirements are posted within the third-party vendor’s secure online portal.
 Learners are expected to maintain compliance with the third-party vendor throughout enrollment in the academic program and are responsible for all fees associated with the credentialing requirements.

 To be eligible for continued enrollment in the program and matriculation through nursing courses, learners must complete all credentialing requirements as listed in the College Catalog or found within the third-party portal no later than forty-five (45) calendar days prior to the first day of the semester.
 In rare circumstances, a learner may request to add a course with a SOFE component upon completion of the credentialing requirements after the deadline but prior to the start of the semester; however, enrollment in the course is not guaranteed.
+Learners must maintain compliance with credentialing requirements while enrolled in any course that contains an on-ground component.

 Credentialing requirements include, but are not limited to, the following items: